Mediterranean Islands small group tour.

 Malta, Sicily, Sardinia and Corsica:

-For centuries these four unique islands held the keys to the Mediterranean and you can learn more in this article on Malta, Sicily, Sardinia & Corsica.
+For centuries these four unique islands held the keys to the Mediterranean and in particular they where important for trading within the Mediterranean sea. and you can learn more in this article on Malta, Sicily, Sardinia & Corsica.
 Over centuries, the Phoenicians, Carthaginians, Arabs, Normans, Spanish and French imprinted their distinct culture and architecture on the landscape of the islands.
 In the 19th century Malta secured the Mediterranean for Britain and helped make it the world's major maritime power.
 Possession of Sicily brought similar benefits to Rome, as did Corsica for France.
 Today, Sicily and Sardinia are both very different autonomous regions of Italy.
 Corsica is a rather reluctant part of France, and Malta is one of the more recent independent members of the European Union.
 Today, however, their inhabitants still retain their own distinctive characteristics and ways of life.

 Each of the four islands visited has its own character, shaped by its history.
 Odyssey's small group educational tour compares and contrasts the culture, history, geography and peoples of these four unique islands.
 Throughout the tour you'll experience a number of cultural and historical highlights, from prehistoric settlements to idyllic resort towns.

 Our tour spends five days in Malta and Gozo.
 Here we visit the city of Rabat, where we explore the grotto of St. Paul and investigate the stories about the antiquities referred to as the two fat ladies.
 According to Christian tradition, St. Paul lived and preached in these catacombs during three months in Malta in 60 AD.
 More recently, Malta was ruled by the Knights of St John as a vassal of Sicily.
 One of the famous knights of St john was the painter Caravaggio.
 The capital city, Valletta is UNESCO World Heritage listed as a testament to their influence.
 On a walking tour, we see the Grandmaster's Palace and the Cathedral of St. John.
 On our last day in Malta, we take a ferry trip to Gozo, the largest of the islands of Malta.
 Gozo is home to the megalithic Ggantija temples of Xaghra, which are an important prehistoric heritage site.